FuelLabs/fuel-token-overview/docs/src/claim-genesis-drop.md

 ![Airdrop Amount Multi](https://raw.githubusercontent.com/FuelLabs/fuel-token-overview/refs/heads/main/assets/claim-genesis-drop/2-airdrop-amount-multi.png)

-Note that any eligible Ethereum accounts you connect will automatically load their associated eligible Fuel accounts as well.
+Note that any eligible Ethereum accounts you connect will automatically load their corresponding eligible Fuel accounts.
+If rewards were earned using a non-Fuel wallet, they will still appear in the Fuel Wallet where the tokens were bridged.

 ![Airdrop Amount Pt2](https://raw.githubusercontent.com/FuelLabs/fuel-token-overview/refs/heads/main/assets/claim-genesis-drop/3-airdrop-amount-pt2.png)